elementor/wp2static/README.md

 `composer run-script test` will run the main linting, static analysis and unit tests.
 It will not run code coverage by default.
 To run code coverage, use `composer run-script coverage`, this will require XDebug installed.

 `composer run-script test-integration` will run end to end tests.
 This requires that you have the `nix-shell` command available from [NixOS](https://nixos.org/download.html).
+More info on the intgration tests can be found in the README within the `integration-tests` directory.

 You can run individual test stages by specifying any of the defined scripts within `composer.json` with a command like `composer run-script phpunit`.
 You can pass arguments, such as to skip slow external request making phpunit tests, run `composer run-script phpunit -- --exclude-group ExternalRequests`.